 Lexus LC 500h MPG & CO2 emissions

-With similar performance, the hybrid Lexus LC knocks spots off the V8 model for MPG and CO2
+With similar performance, the hybrid Lexus LC knocks spots off the V8 model when it comes to fuel economy and CO2 emissions

 If you look at it from the perspective of saving the planet, the Lexus LC 500h is no great shakes.
 Look at it as a genuine high-performance car, and the figures are a lot more impressive.